thecsw/MemePolice_bot/README.md

 # MemePolice_bot

 This is a reddit bot that finds old or not funnny posts and images on r/PewdiepieSubmissions subreddit.
 When the bot finds an illegal meme, the OP will receive the message below.
-This bot was created as a joke and later on was improved a little bit.
+This bot was created as a serious project (joke-ish) and later on was improved a little bit.

 <img src="https://i.imgur.com/DFdBGql.png">